chigaimaro/tsotdwldmkv/README.md

 ## TSOT - dwnld2MKV
 A very niche command-line tool.

-Tool is provided AS-IS and comes with no support.
+This tool is provided AS-IS and comes with no support.

 ### Installation - download all files into one folder
 ### Usage - dwnld2mkv.ps1 "path-to-videos"